SlithyMatt/x16-xci/example/APPENDIX.md

 ```
 init
 if kitchen_to_foyer
-sprite_frames 1  0  1H 2H 3H 2H 1H 4H 5H 4H
-sprite 1  288 128
 clear_state near_door
 clear_state kitchen_to_foyer
+set_state near_kitchen
 end_if
+if near_kitchen
+sprite_frames 1  0  1H 2H 3H 2H 1H 4H 5H 4H
+sprite 1  288 128
+end_if
 if lr_to_foyer
-sprite_frames 1  0  1 2 3 2 1 4 5 4
-sprite 1  18 128
 clear_state lr_to_foyer
 set_state near_door
 end_if
 if front_to_foyer
-sprite_frames 1  0  1 2 3 2 1 4 5 4
-sprite 1  18 128
 clear_state front_to_foyer
 set_state near_door
 end_if
+if near_door
+sprite_frames 1  0  1 2 3 2 1 4 5 4
+sprite 1  18 128
+end_if
 end_anim
 ```

 The **init** sequence consists entirely of conditional sub-sequences, so there is no animation that is guaranteed to run during this level.
 Each sub-sequence is based on a state that indicates which level we came from.
-The first time we reach this level it is from the kitchen, so ```kitchen_to_foyer``` will be true.
+The first time we reach this level it is from the kitchen, so ```kitchen_to_foyer``` will be true, and then ```near_kitchen``` will be set to true.
 So, the avatar sprite (index 1) is placed by the doorway to the kitchen and facing left.
 Sprite frames 1-5 are the avatar facing left, so the defined sequence has all of those frames flipped horizontally.
 The other two sub-sequences start the avatar from the opposite end of the foyer, within reach of both doors.
 Here you can see that in each case the sprite is set to use the left-facing frames and the ```near_door``` state is set to true so that the player can immediately open either door, but would have to walk across the foyer to get back to the kitchen.

 ```
 first